marcos-sb/scala-exercises/README.md

 # scala-exercises

-Solved exercises from the book Functional Programming in Scala.
+Solved exercises from the book _Functional Programming in Scala_.